Too long; didn't solve: Limitations and Future Work

-Finally, our prospective lines of research include investigating structural effects at a finer level than raw word count alone.
-For example, one could examine whether particular forms of verbosity, such as notational density, number of stated conditions, amount of irrelevant context, or solution branching depth, are more informative predictors than length itself.
-Such analyses may help distinguish whether the observed effects arise from surface form, intrinsic mathematical complexity, or an interaction between the two.
+Finally, word count is a coarse structural metric.
+More informative future analyses could examine notational density, number of stated conditions, number of reasoning branches, amount of irrelevant context, or the depth of the shortest valid solution.
+Such analyses would help clarify whether the observed length effects arise from surface verbosity, intrinsic mathematical complexity, or an interaction between the two.

-A final limitation is that the reported correlations are necessarily contingent on the benchmark and model family under study.
-Our dataset was intentionally curated to be adversarial and difficult, and the analysis is based on a fixed set of five contemporary models evaluated under a specific protocol.
-Accordingly, the quantitative relationships reported here should be understood as descriptive of this setting, rather than as universally stable estimates of how structural length affects difficulty or cross-model variance across all mathematical benchmarks and all model classes.